 ANGI BELSLY - RESIDENT STAGE MANAGER Angi dipped her toes into stage management while attending Goshen College in Indiana.
 She began working with the various theater companies here in Seoul in 2011 and has now stage managed over a dozen productions.
 Her favorites include Night at The Paradise, Hamlet, Thaiing the Knot, The Real Inspector Hound, and Top Girls.
 She has been the Resident Stage Manager for Seoul Players since August of 2011.

-Hailing from the great state of Texas, Shawn Harrison, having already underwhelmed audiences in the music world, is looking to expand his horizons and try new things by branching out in to theater as he closes out his first year here in Korea.
-He enjoys cooking, cheap alcohol, playing League of Legends, and spending what little free time she has with his wife, Sarah, as well as their two cats.
+SHAWN HARRISON - ARTISTIC ASSOCIATE Hailing from the great state of Texas, Shawn Harrison, having already underwhelmed audiences in the music world, is looking to expand his horizons and try new things by branching out in to theater.
+He enjoys cooking, cheap alcohol, playing League of Legends, and spending what little free time he has with his wife, Sarah, as well as their two cats.

 JOE HALVARSON - WEB MASTER Joe Halvarson is a lover of the arts from Forest Lake, MN.
 He came to Korea by way of Minneapolis a few years after securing a degree in English from the Univeristy of Minnesota, Morris.
 Joe began making web pages soon after his family got their first computer in 1998.
 His first website was for a little thing, you've probably heard of it, Downstairs Basement Championship Wrestling.
 That was made on Angelfire and can be located using the Internet Archive.
 Currently he hopes he makes better webpages (and writes better poetry than that) and performs improv whenever possible.
 Joe began his improv love in 2002 in college.
 After graduating he was a member of The T-Rex Force, Treppenwitz and performed with ComedySportz in Minneapolis, MN.
 Joe used to perform with Seoul City Improv.
 He's now back in Minneapolis and working at HUGE Improv Theater in the evenings and a real job during the day.